jackalope/jackalope-jackrabbit/tests/README.md

 # Setup

-**Careful: If you run the tests without changing the workspace in the phpunit.xml, the default workspace will be used and all content in that workspace is destroyed.**
+**Careful: If you run the tests without changing the workspace in the phpunit.xml, the default workspace will be used and all content in the default workspace is destroyed.**

 A second workspace is needed for some tests.

 To run the tests:

     cd /path/to/jackalope/tests
-    cp cli-config.php.dist cli-config.php
-    bin/jackalope phpcr:workspace:create testsAdditional
     cp phpunit.xml.dist phpunit.xml
     phpunit

 ## Use a non-default workspace

-If you want to run the tests against a non-default workspace, edit phpunit.xml and change the "default" in ``<var name="phpcr.workspace" value="default" />`` to point to a different name, e.g. "tests".
-Then create that workspace once:
+If you want to run the tests against something else than the default workspace, edit phpunit.xml and change the "default" in ``<var name="phpcr.workspace" value="default" />`` to point to a different name, e.g. "tests".
+For cross-workspace tests, there is a similar setting ``<var name="phpcr.additionalWorkspace" value="testsAdditional" />`` which you can change as well.

-    bin/jackalope phpcr:workspace:create tests

-The additional workspace (needed for cross-workspace tests) is "testsAdditional" by default.
-If you want to change it, repeat the above steps for the value ``<var name="phpcr.additionalWorkspace" value="testsAdditional" />``.

 ## Note on JCR